 Step 4.
 Right-click on any column name (like Name, PID, Status, User Name, CPU, Memory, UAC virtualization, etc.) in the Details tab and select the Select columns option.

 Step 5.
-In the Select columns box that appears, scroll down and select checkbox Elevated.
+In the Select columns box that appears, scroll down and select the checkbox Elevated.

 Step 6.
 Click the OK button.

 Step 7.
-Now, in the Details tab, you will notice that a new column Elevated is visible for all the running processes.
+Next, in the Details tab, you will notice that a new column Elevated is visible for all the running processes.

-If there is Yes in the Elevated column for a particular process, that means that process runs with admin privileges.
-If there is a No, that means it is not running with superpower rights.
+If there is a Yes in the Elevated column for a particular process, that process runs with admin privileges.
+If there is a No, it is not running with superpower rights.